openplans/openblock-old/docs/install/custom.rst

 To get anything useful out of your site, at minimum you will need the following:

- 1. A database of streets in your city; for example TIGER/Line files from http://www.census.gov/geo/www/tiger/ .
-    See :ref:`blocks`.

- 2. Shapefiles with areas of interest - for example, neighborhoods, zip codes etc.
-    See :ref:`locations`.
+ 1. Geographic data for your area.
+See :doc:`geodata`.

- 3. Sources of news data to feed in.
+ 2. Sources of news data to feed in.

     a.
 Configure the system with schemas for them.
        See :doc:`../main/schemas` and ebpub docs for :ref:`newsitem-schemas`.